amplication/docs/docs/how-to/platform-console.md

 The Platform Console introduces two main components:

 1. **Platform Console Templates**: Pre-configured service templates that serve as a blueprint for creating new services.
-2. **Private Plugins**: Custom plugins visible only to your organization that can be added to templates or services to extend functionality.
+2. **Private Plugins**: Custom plugins visible only to your organization that can be added to templates or services to extend functionality and/or keep your organization's best practices and standards.

 These components are managed through a new dashboard interface, separate from the existing services view.